MariaManiccia/liri_node_app/README.md

 <br>
 <h3>1. concert-this</h3>

 <p>When you enter: "node liri concert-this ARTIST/BAND NAME" into the terminal, Liri will return the next three concerts information for the band or artist you entered.
-If that band is not on tour, the termial will inform you.</p>
+If that band is not on tour, the terminal will inform you.</p>

 <h4>Example:</h4>